Lancaster, Pennsylvania: Golf

-The 2015 U.S. Women's Open was held at the Lancaster Country Club.
+The 2015 and 2024 U.S. Women's Open tournaments were held at the Lancaster Country Club.

 Soccer

 Lancaster has both a men's and a women's semi-professional soccer club.
-Pennsylvania Classics AC play in the National Premier Soccer League, a fourth-tier in the American soccer pyramid.
-Lancaster Inferno FC play in United Women's Soccer, a second-tier league.
-Both clubs play their home games at Crusader Stadium on the campus of Lancaster Catholic High School.
+Pennsylvania Classics AC plays in the National Premier Soccer League, a fourth-tier in the American soccer pyramid.
+Lancaster Inferno FC play in the USL W League, a second-tier league.
 The city also has an amateur team called Lancaster City FC that plays other regional clubs in the United Soccer League of Pennsylvania.

 Field hockey

 In 2013, USA Field Hockey announced their intentions to move their national training center for the United States women's national field hockey team to Lancaster County.
 They signed with Spooky Nook Sports through 2022 after searching for many years for a northeastern site.
+At the high school level, nearby Warwick High School has consistently won PIAA state championships.

 Amateur sports in Lancaster

 Lancaster's suburban area hosts several amateur sports teams.
 Ice hockey is represented by the Central Penn Panthers, a member of the junior-level Atlantic Metropolitan Hockey League, and both the Lancaster Firebirds, and Regency Panthers youth amateur ice hockey organization of the USA Hockey's Atlantic District.
 American football is represented by the Lancaster Lightning, a member of the semi-professional North American Football League, that plays in nearby Kinzers.
 A close cousin of American football, rugby, is represented by the Roses Rugby Football Club of the Mid Atlantic Rugby Football Union, of which the Roses RFC were the 2005 champions.
 Roller derby is represented by the Dutchland Derby Rollers, an all-female roller derby team which plays to raise money for various charities, and is currently ranked #23 in the world by Derby News Network.